emmanuelg6912/sep10-freedom-project/prep/content.md

 * Searched up **"Animal Data Apps"**
     * did not find any results.

-* searched up **"Animal conservation hardware advancments"**
+* searched up **"Animal conservation hardware advancements"**
-  *  I found a lot of different websites and conservation organizations that specialized in the prottection of animals.
-Almost all of the websites I clicked on had important information on these topics but the one that I found the most interesting was fauna and flora
+  * I found a lot of different websites and conservation organizations that specialized in the protection of animals.
+Almost all of the websites I clicked on had important information on these topics but the one that I found the most interesting was [fauna and flora](https://www.fauna-flora.org/)
+  * Fauna and flora specializes in the conservation of animal species through biological, software, and hardware advancements
+* One invention that was most interesting was the use of **environmental DNA and genomics** because it was surprising how advanced that the animal conservation industry was already but so many people don't know about it.
+The purpose of this invention is to gather natural samples from the wild which can reveal the presence of new and unknown species within the wild.
+* another invention that stood out to me was the use of **tagging and collaring/biologging** of animals.
+Basically, how it works is that an electronic tag is attached to the animals body and their movement can be tracked with the tag on them.
+Because of this, this allows for conservationalists to help in research, managment,
+*